What Are Some Public Liability Claim Examples?

 Public liability, also known as ‘occupiers liability’, covers public, private and rental property accidents.
 This also includes short-term lodging such as AirBnB or Stayz.

-Over the years, we have won public liability claims for a vast range of injuries, including:
+Over the years, we have won public liability claims for a vast range of injuries.
+Some of the most common public liability claim examples include:

 Slips, trips and falls in public spaces